 The WiLDSI project has organized two workshops to involve the scientific stakeholder community in Germany as well as the European stakeholder community – academia as well as industry -- in the policy discussions surrounding DSI.
 The objective of these workshops is to engage the scientific community and develop interdisciplinary and fair solutions for all concerned in advance of the upcoming negotiations in Kunming.

-A project report including open-access policy scenarios for DSI will be available in April 2020.
+A project report including open-access policy scenarios for DSI will be available in summer 2020.

 Please find here the information on the steering committee members of the WiLDSI Project.